 What is the Best Aperture for Landscape Photography?

-An open aperture such as f/2.8 results in less of the image being in focus but the parts that are in focus are sharper than they would have been with an aperture such as f/22.
+An open aperture such as f/2.8 results in less of the image being in focus, but the parts that are in focus are sharper than they would have been with an aperture such as f/22.

-On the other hand, a narrow aperture such as f/22 keeps the entire scene in focus but it won’t be as sharp as the sharpest parts captured with a wider aperture.
+On the other hand, a narrow aperture such as f/22 keeps the entire scene in focus, but it won’t be as sharp as the sharpest parts captured with a wider aperture.

-But for standard landscape photography, you want to find the lens sweet spot.
+But for standard landscape photography, you want to find the lens’s sweet spot.
 This is located between two and three stops out from the maximum aperture, which typically means it will be between f/8 and f/11.

 DON’T FORGET TO SHARE THIS ARTICLE